Google Workspace Integration

 1. Go to APIs & Services > Credentials.

-3. For the application type, choose Web application.
+3. For the application type, select Web application.

 4. Enter a name, such as Asset Panda OAuth Client.